 |4.||Canon G7 X Mark III||-||stereo / mono||Y||-||micro||3.1||Y||-||Y|

 |7.||Canon 5DS R||Y||mono / mono||Y||-||mini||3.0||-||-||-|

 |8.||Canon G9 X||-||stereo / mono||-||-||micro||2.0||Y||Y||-|

 |14.||Sony RX100 IV||-||stereo / mono||-||-||micro||2.0||Y||Y||-|

 |16.||Sony RX1R||Y||stereo / mono||Y||-||mini||2.0||-||-||-|

 It is notable that the RX1R II has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The G5X does not feature such a mic input.

 The RX1R II is a recent model that features in the current product line-up of Sony.
-In contrast, the G5X has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the G5X has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the G5X was succeeded by the Canon G5 X Mark II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.